Raghuvar/Web-Scrapper/README.md

 - To store the file in csv Format Run
 		`scrapy runspider edugorillatask.py -o output.csv`
 - View the output using `cat output.csv`
-- You can navigate to the project directory and open the output.csv file with your supported application.
+- You can navigate to the project directory and open the output.csv file with your supported application also.

 ## Framework